 Written in 1995, the Year of Remembrance.

 In August 1995, the Sunraysia Vietnam, Korean, and South East Asian Veterans Association invited me to Mildura to take part in the celebrations to mark the dedication of a memorial they bad erected to honour their fallen comrades.
-This is a true account of an incident that happened during that weekend.
+This a true account of an incident that happened during that weekend.

 Ekka's Silver Jubilee Sang